tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 **Effect:** You touch a normal item and turn it into a magic item of your tier or lower.
 The ritual's component cost is equal to the price of the magic item you create.
 Alternatively, you can use the ritual to upgrade a common, uncommon, or rare item to a more powerful version of the item that is one tier higher.
 The new version must be your tier or lower, and the component cost equals the difference in gold piece value between the old version and the new.

-You can also use this ritual to resize magic armor (for example, shrink a fire giant's magic armor to fit a halfling).
+You can also use this ritual to resize magic armor (for example, shrink a fire giant's magic armor to fit a Halfling).
 There is no component cost for this use.

 ---